zerasul/mdbook_en/13Scroll/scroll.md

 # 13. Scroll

-Until now, we have been working with backgrounds and images that occupied the entire width of the screen; but what happens if an image is larger than what the screen allows; and if our scenario is changing as our character or characters move, in these cases we use Scroll.
+Until now, we have been working with backgrounds and images that take up the entire width of the screen; but what if an image is larger than the screen allows; and if our scenery is changing as our character or characters move, in these cases we use Scroll.

 A scroll is nothing more than the possibility of moving the elements of a background in one direction; in such a way that we can give the sensation of movement.

-In this chapter, we are going to show how to use the scrolling capabilities of the Mega Drive, thanks to the VDP.
+In this chapter, we are going to show how to use the scrolling capabilities of the Mega Drive, thanks to the VDP chip.

 We will see the different types of Scroll that there are, and we will also see in which directions we can do it.